How to Get Involved with an Internship

 Internships contribute significantly to the development of your professional identity.
 You represent yourself as well as JHU Psychological & Brain Sciences, as the institution and department at your internship site.
 The utmost professionalism is expected in all capacities at all times.

 Internship/Independent Study Guidelines & Grading

-Internships can range from 1-3 credits.
-For each credit, 40 hours of work (approximately 3 hours per week of the semester) is required.
+Students have the opportunity to secure and complete internships and receive credit for them as part of their psychology major.
+Internships can range from 1-3 credits per semester.
+For each credit, 40 hours of work (approximately 3 hours per week) in a semester is required.
 Therefore, a student earns 1 credit for 40 hours in a semester (about 3 hours per week), 2 credits for 80 hours (about 6 hours per week), and 3 credits for 120 hours (about 9 hours per week).
-You may find that your hours worked vary per week; it is your responsibility to accurately record your time throughout the semester on your timesheet, for review and approval by your faculty sponsor at the end of the semester.
+The hours can vary by week, and it is the student’s responsibility to accurately record hours worked throughout the semester on a timesheet, for review and approval by the internship supervisor and faculty sponsor at the end of the semester.
 Students and faculty sponsors should agree upon a number of credits and hours at the beginning of the semester.

-2) Student will keep and submit a daily journal of observations.
+- Weekly Journal – Students will keep and submit a weekly journal of their observations.

-3) Students will submit a complete timesheet documenting all time spent participating in and completing the written requirements of the internship experience in that semester.
+- Timesheet – Students must also complete timesheet documenting their activities and amount of time spent completing the duties of the internship and the written requirements of the internship experience.
 The student’s supervisor at the internship site will sign the student’s timesheets for approval by the JHU faculty sponsor.